luka-bacic/wordpress-workflow/README.md

 - `root` - if you wish to move the directory where gulp is located, you change this file so every other file reference gets updated.
 - `devFiles` - the directory where the source files are located.
 - `prodFiles` - the directory where the production ready files are located.
+- `fileNames` - an object containing file names when gulp outputs the production files
 - `src` - an object containing file paths for SCSS, CSS, JS, images and PHP files.